Joon-Klaps/viralgenie/docs/workflow/assembly_polishing.md

 ## Reference Matching
 The newly assembled contigs are compared to a reference sequence pool (--reference_pool) using a [BLASTn search](https://www.ncbi.nlm.nih.gov/books/NBK153387/).
 This process not only helps annotate the contigs but also assists in linking together sets of contigs that are distant within a single genome.
 Essentially, it aids in identifying contigs belonging to the same genomic segment and choosing the right reference for scaffolding purposes.

+> THIS IS A NEW LINE
+> The BLASTn search is performed with the `--blastn_db` parameter.
+The default is the latest clustered [Reference Viral DataBase (RVDB)](https://rvdb.dbi.udel.edu/).

 The top 5 hits for each contig are combined with the denovo contigs and send to the clustering step.

 > The reference pool can be specified with the `--reference_pool` parameter.
 The default is the latest clustered [Reference Viral DataBase (RVDB)](https://rvdb.dbi.udel.edu/).